Systems Analyst CV Guide + Tips + Example

 - Make suggestions to improve efficiency and profits, while minimizing processing and power requirements.

-- Improved efficiency and performance of IT networks by 10 percent and 18 percent, respectively.
+- Improve efficiency and performance of IT networks by 10% and 18%, respectively.

 - Performed initial setup of more than 15 different networking systems.

 - Identified issues with existing systems and performed repairs to improve operations.